 - What kind of support system will you offer end users?

 Now, it’s time to build a working, prototype of a module from your course to make sure it actually works.
-A prototype defines the representative look-and-feel and functionality of the entire course.
+A prototype defines the representative look and feel and functionality of the entire course.
 It also is used to test out technical functionality.
-This allows eLearning designers to create and discard multiple versions quickly to get the best fit before wasting too many resources on designing the whole course then finding out something doesn’t work.
+This allows eLearning designers to create and discard multiple versions quickly to get the best fit before wasting too many resources on designing the whole course and then finding out something doesn’t work.

-Note: Get approval of the prototype from the project leader before going for the whole course.
+Note: Get approval for the prototype from the project leader before going for the whole course.